SirIle/sirile.github.io/_drafts/service-discovery-on-docker-and-locally-using-consul-dns.markdown

 Using DNS for service discovery is extremely simple.
 It is well suited to finding ..

-This article describes how ...
+This article describes how to set up an environment where the local development environment can seamlessly connect to services running in containers which can be located either locally or in the cloud.

 _Insert picture here_